vfeitoza/slim-mvc-skel/README.md

 #### Controllers

-Now you need to create the controller, located on Controller directory.
+Now you need to create the controller, located on Controller directory of the module.
 The pattern are create with `nameController.php`, like `productsController.php` or `pagesController.php`
-The class must extends `\Slim\Mvc\Controller` to create provide the view and create location of template files
+The class must extends `\Slim\Mvc\Controller` to provide the view and create location of template files

 #### Actions